-This site helps high school students get an idea of what to expect on the SAT test by providing a daily test question and other test prep assistance.
+This free app helps high school students get an idea of what to expect on the SAT test by providing a daily test question and other test prep assistance.

 "What is the difference between the SAT and ACT?
 They're both standardized tests and they both factor into the college admissions process.
 To learn about the differences between the two tests and how they compare, take a look at" this website to learn more.

 The SAT measures your verbal reasoning, critical reading, and math problem solving skills.
 It tells you how well you use the skills and knowledge you've learned so far, both in and out of school.